kk-learn-ai/christian-devotions/README.md

 This will install all necessary packages, including the OpenAI library.

 4. Set up your OpenAI API key:
-- You will be prompted to enter your OpenAI API key when running the script for the first time.
+- You will be prompted to enter your OpenAI API key when running the Streamlit app.
-- Alternatively, you can set it as an environment variable named `OPENAI_API_KEY`.
+- The key will be securely stored for the duration of your session.

 ## Usage
-To run the project:
+To run the project with the Streamlit interface:
 ```
-python main.py
+streamlit run main.py
 ```
+This will start a local server and open the app in your default web browser.

 ## Usage
 [Include instructions on how to run the project, dependencies, etc.]